K-12 EDUCATION

 Student mental health matters because it directly influences their ability to learn, thrive, and build meaningful relationships, shaping not only their academic journey but also their lifelong well-being.
 The percentages below refer to students agreeing with the statement, “Have you ever felt so sad or hopeless almost every day for two weeks or more in a row that you stopped doing some usual activities?”

-There was an increase in students experiencing persistent feelings of sadness or hopelessness between 2019 and 2021.
-Prior to the pandemic, 25% of middle school students and 32% of high school students reported feeling sad and hopeless.
+Fully a third of both middle and high school students report experiencing persistent feelings of sadness or hopelessness.
+This is an increase from prior to the pandemic, when 25% of middle school students and 32% of high school students reported feeling sad and hopeless.

 % of students feeling sad and hopeless (Middle School)